magento/merchdocs/src/reports/advanced-reporting.md

 * Make sure that [Magento crontab][3]{:target="_blank"} is created and cron jobs are running on the installed server.

 {:.bs-callout-info}
-The initial release of Advanced Reporting supports only one base currency.
+Advanced Reporting can be used only with Magento installations that have continually used a single [base currency]({% link stores/currency-configuration.md %}).

 ## Step 1: Enable Advanced Reporting